shojaatjoodi/Ames-House-Price-Estimation-with-Python/README.md

 5. Model Evaluation:
 Assessed the performance of each model using relevant metrics such as Mean Squared Error (MSE) and R-squared.
 Fine-tuned hyperparameters to optimize model performance.

+*6- this is a test for pull request